Overview

 Walser Wealth will not vote proxies on behalf of Clients.
 All proxy materials are mailed or emailed directly to the

 response and voting.
-In the event the Client has a question about a proxy solicitation, he or she should feel free to
+In the event the Client has a question about a proxy solicitation, they should feel free to contact

 Item 18 – Financial Information